Emana202/L4D2-Survivor-Bot-AI-Improver/README.md

-# PROJECT IS CURRENTLY UNMAINTAINED;
+# PROJECT IS CURRENTLY (mostly) UNMAINTAINED;

 ---

 # L4D2 Survivor Bot AI Improver
-A SourceMod plugin for L4D2 trying to improve survivor bots' AI as much as possible
+A SourceMod plugin for Left 4 Dead 2 that tries to improve the behavior of Survivor Bots as much as possible without giving them a huge cheat-like advantages

 ---

 ## Notable features
-- Better melee weapon handling and usage
+- Bots now properly approach their melee target and switch between normal swings and bashing + ability for them to use chainsaws.
-- Usage of Tier 3 weapons and Chainsaws without modifying weapon scripts
+- Bots can now pickup and use Tier 3 weapons without having to modify weapon scripts via plugin and etc.
-- Configurable weapon preference for each survivor type
+- You can set the weapon preferences for each survivor type (Coach, Zoey, etc.) using the "l4d2_improvedbots_weapon_preference_*" convars in the plugin's config.
 - Improved and configurable item scavenging system
-- Faster spitter acid evasion
-- Charger charge dodging
-- Deployment of upgradepacks
-- Defibing death survivors
-- Better infected target selection
-- Fixed AI behavior when battling with tank and witch
-- Grenade throwing
+- Bots now avoid moving through areas that are covered in spit or fire and try to find another way to get to their destination.
+They also react faster to getting spit under them and escape much efficiently.
+- Bots try to dodge the chargin' chargers and tank's rock that are thrown at them.
+- Bots now will deploy ammopacks if they have any primary weapon and defib dead survivors if they can
+- Bots shouldn't now completely ignore targets that are directly behind them and shoot at witch's feet at close range.
+- If the optional plugin is enabled, bots shouldn't now try to save a survivor if tanks are near them
+- Bots can now throw grenades at huge mob and tanks.
 - And many other features...

 ---